 The pain of email is universal, but each person approaches it differently.
-You might be the Inbox Zero type who must have a clean inbox at all times, and you spend a lot of time making it so.
+You might be the Inbox Zero type who must have a clean inbox at all times.
 Or you might be the chaotic type who leaves hundreds of messages unread and relies on the search bar to find anything.

 No matter which type you are, there's a better way to approach your inbox, and you don't have to know any code or change your habits (much) to make it happen.
-Zapier automates tedious tasks between web apps through automatic workflows—which we call Zaps—so you can spend less time finding an email or organizing your inbox, and focus your energy on more exciting matters.
+Zapier automates tedious tasks through automatic workflows—which we call Zaps—so you can spend less time organizing your inbox and more time on your most important work.

 You'll need a Zapier account to use the workflows in this piece.
 If you don't have an account yet, it's free to get started.